CodeYourFuture/fundamentals-blockly/exercises/changing_text.md

 This exercise introduces the **Html blocks** you can use to find and update the text of html elements.

 Let's start with the html below in the html area.
-It represents a sentence with gaps, known as a [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs) sentence
+It represents a sentence with gaps, taken from the popular [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs) game

 An example of a mad lib sentence would be the following:

 >  The dog saw the ___ cat

 Check out the text area, where you should see the following html: